josephdpower/BHP2ndEd/README.md

-# Readme: C2 Using Python
+# Black Hat Python 2nd Edition

-Command-and-Control Server using Python3 just a lil project using Blackhat Python not that deep
+just a lil collection of the book exercises/examples

+it's not that deep

  -JP